techbrett/OfficeDocs-SkypeForBusiness/Teams/virtual-appointment-meeting-template.md

 - If a user doesn't have access to this feature, either through policy restrictions or if they don't have a Teams Premium license, the SMS notifications option isn't visible in the template when they schedule a new appointment or when they edit an existing appointment in which the feature was previously enabled.

 - If a user who has access to this feature chose **Send text notifications** when they scheduled an appointment, and then their access is turned off, no additional text messages are sent to the external guest.

+- For the Netherlands, the **Phone number** field on the form might require an 11-digit number to successfully send SMS notifications.
+If you experience issues, add zeros (0) to the beginning of the phone number to reach an 11-digit value.

 ### SMS notifications usage report